-Federal Direct PLUS Loans
+Federal Direct Parent PLUS Loans

 What is the Federal Direct Parent PLUS Loan?

 Parents may borrow up to the cost of education minus any other financial aid the student has already received.
-PLUS Loans are scheduled to go into repayment 60 days after the loan’s final disbursement but the parent borrower can contact the loan servicer to request deferment of payments until six months after the student ceases at least half-time enrollment.
+PLUS Loans are scheduled to go into repayment 60 days after the loan’s final disbursement, but the parent borrower can contact the loan servicer to request deferment of payments until six months after the student ceases at least half-time enrollment.
 Interest will accrue during the time the student is in school; however, payments to interest and/or principal can be paid during that time without penalty.